duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 As mentioned before you can also check out a different version of a file from another branch or commit.
 `git checkout some-branch-name file-name.js` and
 `git checkout {{ "{{" }}some-commit-hash}} file-name.js`
-You’ll notice that the checked out files will be in a “staged for commit” stage.
-To move them back to “un-staged for commit” stage, you would have to do a `git reset HEAD file-name.js`.
+You’ll notice that the checked out files will be in a "staged for commit" stage.
+To move them back to "un-staged for commit" stage, you would have to do a `git reset HEAD file-name.js`.
 You can run `git checkout file-name.js` again, to return the file to it’s original state.
 Note, that running `git reset --hard HEAD file-name.js` does not work.
 In general, moving through various stages in git is a bit confusing and the pattern is not always clear, which I hoped is to remedied a bit with this section.
 [https://www.blogger.com/null](https://www.blogger.com/null)